JANASRUTHI/tourisum/README.md

 # tourisum
-here i have developed a mysore tourisum website using react javascript and node js with the help of html and css.
+here I have developed a mysore tourisum website using react javascript and node js with the help of html and css.